GrowthLimit

 Missed Opportunities for Important Pages

-Crawl budget waste can leave your important pages overlooked by Googlebot.
-Deep product pages, detailed service descriptions, or comprehensive guides might remain unindexed while crawlers waste time on duplicate content or irrelevant sections.
-This can directly impact revenue as these pages can't contribute to organic traffic or conversions.
+Crawl budget waste can leave important pages overlooked by Googlebot.
+Deep product pages, detailed service descriptions, or comprehensive guides may remain unindexed while crawlers spend time on duplicate content or irrelevant sections.
+This can affect revenue when pages that should attract organic traffic cannot appear in search.

 Strategies to Reduce Crawl Budget Waste